Updated: 4/18/2022 | April 18th, 2022

 Best places to stay in La Barceloneta

-- MID-RANGE: Hotel 54 – This stylish hotel offers terrace views over the beach, as well as free Wi-Fi and AC.
-There’s a bar on-site and the hotel is just a short jaunt to the metro.
-They offer a continental breakfast too.
+• MIDRANGE: Hotel 54 – This stylish hotel offers terrace views over the beach.
+The rooms have a lot of natural light and a minimalist decor.
+There’s a bar on-site, and continental breakfast too.

-- LUXURY: W Barcelona – With an infinite pool, rooftop bar, and posh rooms boasting Nespresso machines and Bluetooth Bose stereos, this is the peak of luxury in the neighborhood.
-The views aren’t bad either!
+• LUXURY: W Barcelona – With an infinity pool, a rooftop bar, and the posh rooms you’d expect from this global brand, the W is the peak of luxury in the neighborhood.
+It’s also one of the best Ws in the world.

 Where to Stay for Families: Gràcia

 Gràcia is far from where tour buses and groups roam.
-It’s quiet and tranquil, and many of its streets are pedestrianized, so there’s no need to worry about those pesky cars, especially if you have kids in tow.
-And the neighborhood hugs Gaudí’s wonderfully weird Park Güell.
-His Casa Vicens can be found here too, as well as the 19th-century clock tower in Plaça de la Vila de Gràcia.
+It’s quiet, and many of its streets are pedestrianized, so there’s no need to worry about those pesky cars, especially if you have kids in tow.
+And the neighborhood is adjacent to Gaudí’s wonderfully weird Park Güell, and is home to his Casa Vicens as well as the 19th-century clock tower in Plaça de la Vila de Gràcia.
+This is the neighborhood you want to stay in for quiet and calm.

 Best places to stay in Gràcia

-- BUDGET: Factory Hostels – This hostel has a great location right next to Park Güell.
-There are different types of dorm rooms with mixed rooms, female-only dorms.
-Some rooms even have a balcony.
-Breakfast is included too.
+• BUDGET: Factory Hostels – This hostel has a great location right next to Park Güell.
+There are different types of dorm rooms.
+The beds are comfy, and it’s a great place to meet other travelers.
+Unlike a lot of other hostels, breakfast is included too.

-- MID-RANGE: Hotel BestPrice Gràcia – Ignore the generic name of this affordable, centrally located spot in Gràcia and cozy up in one of the slightly funky rooms that offer enough comfort to keep you happy for a few days.
-Families may want to opt for the Deluxe Family Room.
+• MIDRANGE: Hotel BestPrice Gràcia – Ignore the generic name of this affordable, centrally located spot in Gràcia and cozy up in one of the slightly funky rooms with photographs on the walls and a minimalist design.
+The rooms are small but comfortable.
+It’s good, no-frills place to stay.

 Where to Stay for Foodies: Sant Antoni

-A relatively off-the-radar neighborhood for visitors, Sant Antoni is a hip part of town and a great place for those who like to indulge in food and drink.
-Browse the dozens of food stalls at the Mercat de San Antoni (there will be fewer tourists there than at La Boquería) and then go on a vermouth crawl, sipping low-priced glasses of the libation while trying to decide which of the neighborhood’s great restaurants you’re going to dine in.
-Be sure to snap some photos of the Torres Venecianes, a monument from the 1920s inspired by Venice.
+A relatively off-the-radar neighborhood, Sant Antoni is great for those who like to indulge in food and drink.
+Browse the dozens of stalls at the Mercat de San Antoni (there will be fewer tourists there than at La Boquería), and then go on a vermouth crawl.

 Best places to stay in Sant Antoni

-- BUDGET: TOC Hostel Barcelona – The social hostel offers backpackers a super secure place to stay (they have fingerprint scanners at the door).
-There’s a laid-back lounge and common area with games, and outdoor pool, and cozy pod beds that ensure you’ll get a decent sleep.
+• BUDGET: TOC Hostel Barcelona – The social hostel offers backpackers a super secure place to stay (there are fingerprint scanners at the door).
+There’s a laid-back lounge and common area with games, an outdoor pool, and cozy pod beds that ensure you’ll get a decent night’s sleep.

-- MID-RANGE: Saint Antoni Market – A stylish mid-range hotel, Sant Antoni Market’s 68 rooms offer all the perks you’d expect from a sleek hotel, plus bathrooms with large showers and magnifying mirrors.
+• MIDRANGE: Saint Antoni Market – Stylish Sant Antoni Market’s 68 rooms offer all the perks you’d expect from a sleek hotel, plus bathrooms with large showers and magnifying mirrors.
+The staff are very friendly and the rooms are spacious, with lots of light and beautiful wood floors.
+I think it’s the best value hotel in the neighborhood.

-- LUXURY: Eric Vökel Boutique Apartments – A series of luxury apartments with spacious guests’ quarters.
-Some apartments have balconies and all have fully equipped kitchens.
+• LUXURY: Eric Vökel Boutique Apartments – This is a series of luxury apartments with spacious guest quarters.
+Some have balconies, and all have fully equipped kitchens.
+If you are looking for an Airbnb feel but also the luxury and service of a hotel, this is where you’ll want to stay.

 Where to Stay for History: The Gothic Quarter